PrathameshKadam-07/Child-Predator-Detection/README.md

 ## 💼 Disclaimer

 This project is for **educational and research purposes only**.
 We strongly discourage vigilante behavior.
-Any findings should be responsibly reported to appropriate child protection or law enforcement agencies.
+Any findings should be responsibly reported to appropriate child protection or law enforcement agencies.This integration processes only public data.
+Do not engage in unauthorized surveillance or misuse.

 ---